MCP-Mirror/jakenuts_mcp-cli-exec/README.md

-# mcp-cli MCP Server
+# mcp-cli-exec MCP Server

 A powerful CLI command execution MCP server that enables running shell commands with structured output.
+This package focuses specifically on command execution functionality, differentiating it from other MCP CLI tools.

 ## Features